charliecalvert/CloudNotes/Assignments/React/CongressAddressServer.md

 **NOTE**: _We could more easily put that JSON file in the public directory of our client, but I want to incrementally move toward the point where we will be serving data from a database.
 The first step is to set up the server that will eventually serve MongoDB data.
 For now, however, we will just have it forward the content of the **address-list.json** file in JSON format._

-We then add code into our AddressMaven project to iterate over the data served by our **AddressServer**:
+Add code into our **AddressMaven** project to iterate over the data served by our **AddressServer** by selecting forward and back buttons.

 ![Address Proxy Iterate Buttons][api]